nationalarchives/tdr-dev-documentation/manual/tdr-reporting.md

 ![](./images/reporting_drop_down.png)

 You can ignore the first dropdown with Branch: main in it.
-The other three can be configured:
+The other two can be configured:

 ### Environment
 This determines which of the three TDR environments the report runs against and has three options: